 Project selection is highly variable depending on the university, and the local health care facilities.
 Some universities make use of existing technology to develop projects to aid the disabled by accessing databases such as ABLEDATA.
-ABLEDATA is available on CD-ROM from:
+ABLEDATA includes information on types of assistive technology, consumer guides, manufacturer directories, commercially available devices, and one-of-a-kind customized devices.
+In total, this database has over 23,000 products from 2,600 manufactures and is available from: